 CRSP Student Award Paper Criteria:

 The paper must have been submitted for a course (including independent study) during Summer 2018, Fall 2018, or Spring 2019.

 The paper should be 10-25 pages including references; it must be double-spaced and use a 12 point font.

-- The paper must include a right aligned header (with biographic information) and a footer (with centered page numbers).
+The paper must include a right aligned header.*

 Although faculty advising is permitted, the work presented in the paper must be the student's (or student team's) own work.
 The work presented in the paper must not have been previously published.